Understanding Physical Dynamics with Counterfactual World Modeling: Experiments

 \subsection{Physical Dynamics Understanding}

-Having demonstrated CWM can use patch embeddings to meaingingfully control scene dynamics and query different vision structures, we study the usefulness of these embeddings and the extracted structures for dynamics understanding.
-We adopt a similar evaluation procedures as the Physion~\cite{bear2021physion} benchmark, which assesses physical scene understanding of pre-trained models by how well those models predict whether two objects will collide in the future given a context video.

-\paragraph{Physion benchmark} consists of realistic simulations of diverse physical scenarios where objects are manipulated in a variety of configurations to test different types of physical reasoning such as stability, rolling motion, containment, object linkage, etc. We use the latest version of Physion~\cite{bear2021physion}, referred to as Physion v1.5\footnote{ https://physion-benchmark.github.io}, which has improved rendering quality and more physically plausible simulations.
+\textbf{Physion benchmark} consists of realistic simulations of diverse physical scenarios where objects are manipulated in a variety of configurations to test different types of physical reasoning such as stability, rolling motion, object linkage, etc. We use the latest version of Physion~\cite{bear2021physion}, referred to as Physion v1.5\footnote{ https://physion-benchmark.github.io}, which has improved rendering quality and more physically plausible simulations.

 In the ideal scenario, we would evaluate CWM on a real-world physics-understanding benchmark, but such benchmarks are not available.
-Despite being a synthetic dataset, Physion serves as a strong out-of-distribution generalization test for vision foundation models trained on real world data.
-Physion is also more challenging as it contains diverse physical phenomena, object dynamics and realistic 3D simulations.
+Recent works have shown that simulated data can be highly valuable \cite{liu2023zero,teed2020raft,zheng2023pointodyssey}.
+Physion is a challenging benchmark as it contains diverse physical phenomena, object dynamics and realistic 3D simulations.
 This makes it a preferable choice when compared to other benchmarks such as ShapeStacks~\cite{groth2018shapestacks} and IntPhys~\cite{riochet2021intphys} which contain very limited object dynamics, or Phyre~\cite{bakhtin2019phyre} which only operates in 2D environments.
+Existing video models still significantly lag behind human performance on the Physion benchmark\cite{bear2021physion}.
+Moreover, the CWM model is trained on real-world videos from Kinetics-400 dataset\cite{kay2017kinetics} and tested on Physion, and is thus a strong generalization test.

 The benchmark consists of two tasks: (a) \textit{Object contact prediction} (OCP), which tests the model's ability to \textit{predict} whether two objects \textit{will} contact at some point in the future given a context video, and (b) \textit{Object contact detection} (OCD) which tests the model's ability to \textit{detect} if two objects have already come into contact in the observed video.
+The video stimuli are generated in such a way that the model needs to have an understanding of the physical dynamics in order to answer the contact-related question correctly.
+Figure~\ref{fig:physion_eval} shows example stimuli for the two tasks.
 For both tasks, the two objects of interest are rendered with red and yellow texture to cue the model.
-Figure~\ref{fig:physion_eval} shows example stimuli for the two tasks.